 The Crucifixion of Christ

 The story of the crucifixion of Christ is the high point of redemptive history and the center of God's purpose for salvation.
-On the cross is where the Lord bears the sins of the world and provides salvation to all who believe in Him.
-The cross demonstrates the grace, mercy, goodness and love like no other event in history can.
-Jesus is willing to suffer for sinners, to suffer not only the death on the cross but everything that comes with it.
-The agony is beyond belief.
-Christ, without rest or sleep, endures the trials, the beatings and the scourging without saying a word.
-“He was oppressed, and he was afflicted, yet he opened not his mouth: he is brought as a lamb to the slaughter, and as a sheep before her shearers is dumb, so he openeth not his mouth” (Isaiah 53:7 KJV).
+On the cross, is where the Lord bears the sins of the world and provides salvation to all who believe in Him.
+The cross demonstrates the grace, mercy, goodness, and love like no other event in history can.
+Jesus was willing to suffer for sinners, to suffer not only the death on the cross but everything that comes with it.
+The agony was beyond belief.
+Christ, without rest or sleep, endures the trials, the beatings, and the scourging without saying a word.
+“He was oppressed, and he was afflicted, yet he opened not his mouth: he is brought as a lamb to the slaughter, and as a sheep, before her shearers is dumb, so he openeth not his mouth” (Isaiah 53:7 KJV).

-If you don't know the Savior, if you've not come to Him for forgiveness, or embraced Him as Lord, today is the day of salvation (2 Corinthians 6:2).
-As He has been lifted up before you this day, see Him as the Son of God, the Savior of the world who died for your sins, accept Him by faith and trust Him as your Savior today.
+If you don't know the Savior and have not believed in Him, or what He has done for you, today is the day of salvation (2 Corinthians 6:2).
+He has been lifted up before you this day, see Him as the Son of God, the Savior of the world who died for your sins.
+Accept Him by faith and trust Him as your Savior today.